joseph489/Wireless-Oil-Skimmer-Robot/README.md

 ##  Project Overview

-The robot automates oil collection using a rotating drum mechanism, dual propeller motors for movement, and a water pump all controlled wirelessly via smartphone.
-It also includes an ultrasonic sensor for obstacle detection, making the system semi-autonomous and user-friendly.
+The Wireless Oil Skimmer Robot is an IoT-enabled robotic system developed to address environmental concerns related to oil pollution on water surfaces.
+This compact and modular robot automates the oil collection process using a rotating drum mechanism designed to attract and capture floating oil efficiently.
+Mobility is achieved through dual propeller motors, enabling smooth navigation across the water surface.
+A relay-controlled water pump assists in the collection and discharge of liquid waste.

+All components are controlled wirelessly via a smartphone using the Blynk IoT platform, providing real-time control and monitoring.
+An onboard ultrasonic sensor enables basic obstacle detection and avoidance, making the system semi-autonomous and user-friendly.
+Designed with a focus on low cost, ease of deployment, and adaptability, the robot offers a practical solution for small-scale environmental cleanup operations.

 ![image alt](https://github.com/joseph489/Wireless-Oil-Skimmer-Robot/blob/73914bf818345516dc8b2cd406622e9145917690/images/image2.jpg)